 Cookie booths are a traditional and fun way of selling Girl Scout Cookies.
 Booth locations are approved by councils, facilitated within council jurisdiction and you must follow all council guidelines with regard to setting up, manning and taking down a booth.
-Girl Scouts of Western Ohio have established cookie booth locations (council secured locations); refer to your Cookie Book before planning a cookie booth of your own (troop secured location).
+Girl Scouts of Western Ohio have established cookie booth locations (council sponsored locations); refer to your Cookie Book before planning a cookie booth of your own (non-council sponsored location).